Medial-EarlySign/MR_Wiki/Infrastructure Library/MedProcessTools Library/MedSamples.md

 ## Overview

-MedSamples is a data structure and set of helper functions for managing samples—combinations of individuals, time-points (dates), and associated information such as outcomes, outcome times, splits, and predictions.
+MedSamples is a data structure and set of helper functions for managing samples-combinations of individuals, time-points (dates), and associated information such as outcomes, outcome times, splits, and predictions.

 The data is organized in a three-tier hierarchy: